-One of the number one needed positions is working as an HVAC technician.
-Find out about what they do, how to become one and about how much you can expect to make.
+One of the most needed jobs is working as an HVAC technician.
+Find out about what they do, how to become one and about how much you can expect to earn.

 What Is an HVAC Technician?